trustgrid/docs/content/en/tutorials/gateway-tools/monitoring-network-hops-to-peers/index.md

 1. The node will send out packets to each peer's public IP and port (if a gateway) with incrementing Time To Live (TTL) values.
 1. As the packets pass through each router (or hop) along the way the TTL is decreased by one.
-1. Any time a router receives a packet with at TTL with the value 1 it will drop the packet and can reply with an ICMP packet saying “Time to Live has been exceeded”
+1. Any time a router receives a packet with a TTL value of 1 it will drop the packet and can reply with an ICMP packet saying “Time to Live has been exceeded”
-1. The node uses these ICMP packets to calculate latency to each hop.
+1. The node uses these ICMP packets to calculate the latency to each hop.

 ## Known Limitations

-There are several known limitations with gathering this data:
+There are several known limitations to gathering this data:

 - Routers on the internet are not required to respond with ICMP.
 This will lead to gaps in the Hop numbers.
 - Those that do respond sometimes deprioritize their response which leads to misleading latency numbers.
-- - If you see a hop with high values, but the the values for higher hop numbers is normal this is not likely the cause of problems
+- - If you see a hop with high values, but the values for higher hop numbers are normal this is not likely the cause of problems
 - - **If a hop has high values and all subsequent hops have higher values this is likely the source of the latency/loss**
 - Firewall rules have to allow the packets and the responses.
 - - By utilizing the same TCP port as the gateway, all data collected from edge nodes should be allowed out.